SwaprabhaDey23/QML_SOC-25/week_1/README.md

 **Michael A. Nielsen and Isaac L. Chuang**

 [*Quantum Computation and Quantum Information* (2000)](https://profmcruz.wordpress.com/wp-content/uploads/2017/08/quantum-computation-and-quantum-information-nielsen-chuang.pdf)

-📖 Commonly referred to as "Mike and Ike", this is the definitive textbook in the field.
+📖 Commonly referred to as "Neilson and Chuang", this is the definitive textbook in the field.

 These chapters will cover: